BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 We decided to leverage the native API with Ansible for building the Operator functions.
 The following code can be helful when creating the Ansible URI tasks: https://github.com/draios/python-sdc-client/blob/master/sdcclient/_common.py

+## Usage
+- Custom Resources must be created in the `*-tools` namespace
+- Users need to specify the users (by email address)
+- The playbook will automatically add all `tools`, `dev`, and `prod` namespaces into the team scope (there is no need to specify this)

 ## Sample Custom Resource
 The following variables are used to define the Sysdig Team: